Wondering how to start a fitness blog in 2023? That’s a smart move because the health and fitness industry is ripe with opportunity.

 Don’t do that.

-Instead, give yourself a couple hours of brainstorming time, write down as many options as possible, take a break, pick your favorite, and move on.
+Instead, give yourself a couple of hours of brainstorming time, write down as many options as possible, take a break, pick your favorite, and move on.

 4 Buy a Domain Name & WordPress Hosting